Mapping Anti-Precarity Projects in Education in Europe and Beyond

 The research will investigate measures aiming to mitigate casualisation in policy and strategy in organisations that might deal with resistance (collectives, pressure/lobby groups, unions) and others traditionally focused mainly on internal disciplinary matters such as academic organisations.
 It will also look more broadly at funding bodies, policy-making and governmental bodies, where policy and statute decisions occur.

-The project will be led by our research consultant Dr Heather McKnight who specialises in research on union resistance in education.
-If would like any further information about the project, or would like to share information about anti-precarity or anti-casualisation work you have been involved with please contact us at the project email: precarity@magneticideals.org or if you prefer to liaise directly with the lead research consultant please contact: heather@magneticideals.org
+The PI on the project will be our research consultant Dr Heather McKnight who specialises in research on union resistance in education and supported by research project team member Chris Kuzmicki MA who has a extensive background in the HE sector.
+If would like any further information about the project, or would like to share information about anti-precarity or anti-casualisation work you have been involved with please contact lead research consultant: heather@magneticideals.org

 Resources